Yoel Bin-Nun: Philosophy

 A significant part of Bin-Nun's thinking revolves around Tanach and its study.
 Following Yehuda Elitzur, he strives to draw contemporary meanings from the Bible and to explain the text according to its simple meaning (Pshat).
-He was one of the prominent voices in the "Bible at Eye Level" (Hebrew: "תנ"ך בגובה העיניים") debate, in which he criticized the approach of the rabbis of the Har Hamor yeshiva.
+He was one of the prominent voices in the "תנ״ך בגובה העיניים" ("Tanach at Eye Level") debate, in which he criticized the approach of the rabbis of the Har Hamor yeshiva.
 Bin-Nun believed that it is important to see the nuances, complexity and even faults of the heroes of the Bible and as having a humanity that is not fundamentally different from those learning the text.
 According to him, only in this way can value and moral meaning truly be drawn from the stories of the Avot (patriarchs).

 Bin-Nun also deals with the midrashim of Chazal, focusing on the principled controversy between the midrashim of Rabbi Akiva and Rabbi Ishmael, as well as an original interpretation of Rav Kook's teachings.

 Similarly to his Rabbi, Rav Zvi Yehuda Kook, and Kook's father, Rav Abraham Isaac Kook, Bin-Nun strongly promotes the value of Achdut Yisrael, unity among the Jewish people.
 Bin-Nun believes that only through Achdut will the Jewish people thrive and that the Geulah (redemption) itself is a process that is a function of the Ahavat Chinam and Achdut in Am Yisrael.